 Reaffirming Wisdom, Courage, and Compassion

-This is a particularly proud moment for Soka University of America as we prepare to celebrate our 20th anniversary in Aliso Viejo on May 3, 2021.
+This is a particularly proud moment for Soka University of America as we celebrate our 20th anniversary in Aliso Viejo on May 3, 2021.
 It seems that only yesterday an exhilarated first undergraduate class came to campus passionate about trailblazing a path toward peace.
 Two weeks later, on September 11, 2001, the unthinkable occurred.
 Undaunted and undefeated, faculty, students, and staff redoubled efforts to build an educational community based on rigorous academics, free and open dialogue, and an appreciation for human diversity.
 Now, 20 years later, we find ourselves living through another unprecedented time.

 In his 2020 welcome message to new students, SUA founder Daisaku Ikeda reaffirmed that humanistic education is vital to charting a course to a future shaped by the values of peace, human rights, and the dignity and sanctity of life.